metova/MetovaTestKit/README.md

 ### Testing UIKit
 #### Testing Individual Components
 ##### UIControl

+With a single assertion, you can verify that your control actions are hooked up and that your target actually responds to the selector that will be sent to it.

 ```swift
 MTKAssertControl(testVC.loginButton, sends: #selector(LoginViewController.didTapLoginButton(_:)), to: testVC, for: .touchUpInside, "The login button should be hooked up to the login action.")